xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 In this article we will focus on the basic label forwarding transport with & without ECMP along with bundles and look into details on the hardware resource usage.
 Main focus will be on the Encapsulation Databases.

 Also, in this article we will focus on the Silicon One **Q100 and Q200 based 8200/8600/8800** systems only.
-Resource utilization for the next generation of Silicon One Asics is different and we will have another XR docs article coming up on that.
+Resource utilization for the next generation of Silicon One Asics (P100, K100) is different and we will have another XR docs article focusing on that.

 ## Cisco 8000 PIDs with Q100/Q200

- This table gives a table view of current Cisco 8000 products mapping to Q100/Q200
+ This table gives the view of current Cisco 8000 products mapping to Q100/Q200

 |**Forwarding Asics** | **Cisco 8000 PIDs**